Learn / Guides / PM glossary (A-Z)

 A good practice for defining your value proposition is to offer something that the users are not already getting from other products and can significantly improve their lives.

 For example, Slack is a communication platform with a value proposition of being more productive with less effort.
 To build that value proposition, Slack first had to understand the pain caused by the siloed nature of communication within businesses and its effect on productivity.
-By making it very easy to send instant messages to people across an organization (and beyond), Slack solved a clear business pain for their customers, increasing workplace collaboration and productivity.
+By making it very easy to send instant messages to people across an organization (and beyond), Slack solved a clear business pain point for their customers, increasing workplace collaboration and productivity—top priorities when you want to build a strong remote team.

 4. Outline and build your Minimum Viable Product (MVP)